Bauyrzhan Turysbek

-Bauyrzhan Turysbek (Бауыржан Тұрысбек, born 15 October 1991) is a Kazakhstani football midfielder.
+Bauyrzhan Turysbek (Бауыржан Тұрысбек, born 15 October 1991) is a Kazakhstani professional footballer who plays as a midfielder for Zhetysu.

-Career

-Club
+Club career

 Turysbek started his career in Sunkar, after youth career in same club.
 He had 13 appearances and 1 goal in Kazakhstan Premier League.
 In the first half of 2014, he played with Spartak Semey.
 In the summer of 2014, he moved abroad and joined Serbian SuperLiga club Radnički Niš.
-He made his Jelen SuperLiga debut for Radnički Niš on 29 September 2014 in away lost against Spartak Subotica with result 1–0.
+He made his Serbian SuperLiga debut for Radnički Niš on 29 September 2014 in away lost against Spartak Subotica with result 1–0.
 He was substituted in for Vladan Pavlović in the 85th minute of the match with number 44 on his back.
-He made 4 appearances with Radnički Niš in the first half of the 2014–15 season, before returning to Kazakhstan and joining top-flight side FC Zhetysu in early 2015.
+He made four appearances with Radnički Niš in the first half of the 2014–15 season, before returning to Kazakhstan and joining top-flight side FC Zhetysu in early 2015.

 On 21 June 2016, Turysbek signed a three-and-a-half-year contract with FC Kairat.

 On 11 January 2018, FC Tobol announced the signing of Turysbek on a two-year contract.

-International
+International career

-On June 10, 2017, he was part of the Kazakhstan national football team in a quilifiying game for the 2018 FIFA World Cup against Denmark, but ended being an unused substitute.
+On 10 June 2017, Turysbek was part of the Kazakhstan national team in a qualifying game for the 2018 FIFA World Cup against Denmark, but ended being an unused substitute.

-He was called again for the next round of qualifiers but this time he debuted by entering as substitute in 62 minute, in a game against Montenegro played on September 1, 2017, that Montenegro won by 3-0.
-He scored his first international goal in a 3-1 loss against Romania.
+He was called again for the next round of qualifiers but this time he debuted by entering as substitute in 62 minute, in a game against Montenegro played on 1 September 2017, that Montenegro won by 3–0.
+He scored his first international goal in a 3–1 loss against Romania.